GetDKAN/dkan/.github/PULL_REQUEST_TEMPLATE.md

 ## QA Steps

 - [ ] Add manual QA steps in checklist format for a reviewer to perform to confirm that the feature or fix is working.

-## PR dependencies

-- [ ] Add a checklist of all PRs that needs to be merged before this one.
+Include as much details as possible so that the reviewer doesn't lose time figuring out how to perform steps.

 ## Merge process

-1. Note if there is a special sequence for merging or other abnormalities to look out for.
+- [ ] Note if there is a special sequence for merging (such as PRs on other repos that need to be merged first) or other abnormalities to look out for.

 ## Reminders
 - [ ] There is test for the issue.